bullmoose20/MK-Docs/docs/defaults/show/country.md

     === "File-Specific Template Variables"

-        The below template variables are available specifically for this Komet Defaults file.
+        The below template variables are available specifically for this Kometa Defaults file.

         Be sure to also check out the "Shared Template Variables" tab for additional variables.